 Acidity depends on polarity of O-H bond.
 When polarity of O-H bond increases, acidity also

 Electron density of -O-CH3 is high.
 Therefore it gives electrons to the benzene ring which decreases polarity of O-H bond.

 Electron density of -NO2 is less.
 Therefore it attracts electrons from benzene ring.
 Then O-H bond gives electrons to the ring which increases polarity of O-H bond.
 When more NO2 groups connect to the ring, polarity of O-H bond more increases.

-Aqueous carboxylic acids are much acidic than other acidic organic compounds.
+Aqueous carboxylic acids are much acidic than alcohols and phenol.

 Carbonic acid is a weak organic acid and a dibasic acid.
 Carbonic acid can release two hydrogen ions in aqueous state.
 It's pK value is 6.4 .

 pKa of methanoic acid (formic acid) is 3.75.
 Therefore methanoic acid is much acidic than carbonic acid.